neuronsimulator/nrn/docs/hoc/modelspec/programmatic/topology/secspec.rst

-.. _secspec:
+.. _hoc_secspec:

-.. _CurrentlyAccessedSection:
+.. _hoc_CurrentlyAccessedSection:

 Section and Segment Selection
 -----------------------------

-Since sections share property names eg. a length called :data:`L` it is always necessary to specify
+Since sections share property names eg. a length called :hoc:data:`L` it is always necessary to specify
 *which* section is being discussed.